Homemade Ricotta Cheese

 You can use fresh ricotta in the simplest ways – a sprinkling on top of pizza just before baking or on a fresh salad are two of my favorites.

-This easy ricotta recipe is absolutely heavenly in savory pasta dishes!
+This easy ricotta cheese recipe is absolutely heavenly in savory pasta dishes!

-Stuffed shells, tortellini (which is different!), ravioli (which is also different), and lasagna are the first recipes that come to mind, but I can’t really think of a pasta that isn’t made better with some creamy ricotta.
+Stuffed shellstortellini (which is different!), ravioli (which is also different), and lasagna are the first recipes that come to mind, but I can’t really think of a pasta that isn’t made better with some of this creamy cheese.

-Then, there’s the sweetest way you can use fresh ricotta – cannolis!
-In fact, we make just enough ricotta here to follow along with my traditional cannoli filling recipe.
+Then, there’s the sweetest way you can use fresh ricotta — cannolis!
+In fact, we make just enough in this ricotta recipe for my traditional cannoli filling.

 But honestly?
 Scoop it onto a plate, add some fresh thyme and a drizzle of olive oil, and serve with blackberries and crackers.
 Fresh and delicious!